safe-global/safe-infrastructure/README.md

 ### Step 0: docker refresher (optional)

-Building and running the whole setup can be sdon with the following commands:
+Building and running the whole setup can be done with the following commands:

 ```bash
 docker compose build --force-rm